jbreizh/ImagePainting/README.md

   * **Cut?** [x] The animation is cut each **Pause** line(s)

 * **Color :** Color use by **Light** and **Endcolor ?**
   * **Endoff ?** [x] Turn off the LED Strip when the animation is pause/stop or end.
-Usefull when the Bitmap doesn't end with a black line
+Usefull when the Bitmap doesn't end with a black line.
   * **Endcolor?** [x] Set the LED Strip to **Color** when the animation is pause/stop or end.
 Usefull for special effect.

 * **Actions :**